kolinzo1/CaringHeart/README.md

-# CaringHeart
+# Kola Oyedele

-Website for Caring Heart and Hand home care services.
+## Website for Caring Heart and Hand home care services.
+The project is website development for a homecare business called Caring Heart and Hand.

 ## User story
 * Customers should be a ble to get information about the services we provide